Peter Danckwerts: Post-war career

-After the war Danckwerts studied chemical engineering, obtaining a master's degree from Massachusetts Institute of Technology thanks to a Harkness Fellowship.
+After the war, Danckwerts studied chemical engineering, obtaining a master's degree from Massachusetts Institute of Technology thanks to a Harkness Fellowship.
 His return to Britain coincided with a donation to Cambridge University by Shell, which allowed the university to set up a dedicated chemical engineering department under Terence Fox.

 Danckwerts became a lecturer and researcher, but felt he had insufficient teaching experience to lecture effectively, and as a result left to join the United Kingdom Atomic Energy Authority in 1954.
-He left this job in 1956 to become professor of chemical engineering science at Imperial College London, a newly created position, where he continued to research as well as teach.
+He left this job in 1956 to become a professor of chemical engineering science at Imperial College London, a newly created position, where he continued to research as well as teach.
 In 1959 Fox resigned as Shell Professor of Chemical Engineering at Cambridge, and Danckwerts was elected to take his place.

 As Shell Professor, Danckwerts did a large amount of research, particularly in the fields of mixing phenomena and gas absorption, and became a noted international speaker.
+In 1951, he proposed the Dankwerts surface-renewal model, primarily inspired by the Higbie model (1935) for gas absorption into liquids.
 He was elected a Fellow of the Royal Society in 1969 and received honorary degrees from the universities of Bradford and Loughborough.
 He received an Honorary Science Doctorate from the University of Bath (1983) and he also gained foreign associateship of the National Academy of Engineering.

 Between 1965 and 1966 he served as president of the Institution of Chemical Engineers and, after retiring from the Shell professorship in 1977, became the executive editor of Chemical Engineering Science journal.
 He died in Cambridge on 25 October 1984, his wife surviving him.